Cricklewood: Attractions and amenities

 The historic Crown pub is a terracotta, grade two listed Victorian building on Cricklewood Broadway, built by the architects Shoebridge & Rising in 1899.
 It was fully restored in 2003, and reopened as the Crown Moran Hotel and with the addition of a 152-room 4 star hotel and restaurant (Kitchen at the Crown).
 Later, the hotel was renamed the Clayton Crown Hotel.
 The building style has been described as: "Free Flemish Renaissance, with two stepped and voluted gables in front of a slate mansard roof, a battlement turret at one end.
 Plentiful terracotta ornament; four handsome cast-iron lamp standards in front."

 Another notable local building is the Cricklewood Baptist Church on Anson Road at the Junction with Sneyd Road.
 The church was built in 1907 of red and yellow brick in the Italian Byzantine style.
 Other local churches include St Gabriel's Church on Walm Lane; Claremont Free Church on Cheviot Gardens/Claremont Road built in 1931; and St. Agnes' Roman Catholic Church built in 1883 on Cricklewood Lane.

 St. Agnes' Catholic Primary school is next door and both cater for the large Catholic population of the area.

-Cricklewood Pumping Station built in 1905 is another distinctive building, the interior of which was used as a double for the Titanics engine rooms of the 1997 film, Titanic.
+Cricklewood Pumping Station, built in 1905, is another distinctive building, the interior of which was used as a film location for the Titanic engine room sequences of the 1958 Rank Organisation film A Night to Remember.